Belinski20/CarpalRepository/README.md

 # **Server**
-This plugin was developed primary for the Spinalcraft server
+This plugin was developed primarily for the Spinalcraft server

 # **permissions**
 *reload* - Cr.reload.admin <br />